-The fragrant breeze carried the scent of fireberry blossoms as it teased through her hair, taunting her with the ash of missed opportunity and tempting her with still-smoldering embers.
+As it teased through her hair, the fragrant breeze carried the scent of fireberry blossoms, taunting her with the burning of missed opportunity and tempting her with still-smoldering embers.
 Sigrun nodded, watched him.

 Olliver's eyes wandered into the distance, beyond the shade of the bridge, eyes scanning back and forth exactly as they did on the page.
 "A great warrior aims for more—less; something above the rancor.
 She aims for the best, no matter who that might benefit.
 At some point, the petty pangs of anger burn away.
 War ennobles the great in the same way that it corrupts the weak."

 Sigrun blushed and turned away, toward the sunlit hillside.
 "You do me too much honor.
 That's not me."

 "Isn't it?
 My dear, I beg to differ."
 He met her gaze and held it.